arianafernandes/triplea/ESOF-docs/Assignment 1 - Software Processes.md

 in june and july was a period of high contributions for the project.
 <br>
 <br>

 ## Critical Analysis

+As an open source project, **Continous Integration and Continuous Delivery** is one of the best models to apply.
+With this model, the developers release the newer features to the public as soon as they are ready and receive imediate feedback.<br>
+There's many advantages to this type of approach.
+First, the small increments make it easier for customers to get familiar with the new features and

 ## External Links
 * HomePage: http://triplea-game.github.io/